Skip to main content

 Complemented Project Type: Drought Contingency Project

-The Middle Rio Grande Conservancy District in Socorro county, NM used Reclamation WaterSMART funds to install a dedicated pumping facility to better manage water delivery to over 10,000 irrigators, extend water supply during severe to exceptional drought conditions during summer months, and increase flows in the Rio Grande River to benefit the endangered silvery minnow species.
+The Middle Rio Grande Conservancy District in Socorro County, NM used Reclamation WaterSMART funds to install a dedicated pumping facility to better manage water delivery to over 10,000 irrigators, extend water supply during severe to exceptional drought conditions during summer months, and increase flows in the Rio Grande River to benefit the endangered silvery minnow species.
 EQIP funds have been targeted to the area since 2018 to help farmers improve irrigation systems and establish conservation cover for providing critical habitat to the southwestern willow flycatcher, another endangered species in the area.
 Improved systems are expected to achieve up to 80 percent irrigation water use efficiency while conservation cover allows increase groundwater recharge.

 Oklahoma